ctsexton/portfolio/static/content.md

     bullets:
       - A bus tracking app for the LA metro made with React.
       - Very fast and simple UI - input the bus line no. and see the most recent known positions of all buses on that line displayed on a map.
       - Updates positions from NextBus API every 10 seconds.
-I use it every day!
     id: metro
     image: metro.jpg
   - title: Dashboard UI